inmo-jang/space-simulator/README.md

-# SPADE (Swarm Planning And Decision Evaluation) Simulator
+# SPADE (Swarm Planning And Decision-making Evaluation) Simulator

 **SPADE** Simulator is a pygame-based application for simulating decentralized agent behavior using behavior trees.
 By integrating your custom decision-making algorithms as plugins, SPADE enables rigorous testing and comparative analysis against pre-existing algorithms.